cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 const stack = new aws.Stack(awsApp, 'Stack');
 const manifest = new k8s.Chart(k8sApp, 'Manifest');

-// define the bucket with a well known name new aws.aws_s3.Bucket(stack, 'Bucket');
+// define the bucket without an explicit name new aws.aws_s3.Bucket(stack, 'Bucket');

 // pass the bucket name to the CronJob container